Transformers in Medical Image Analysis: A Review: Transformers in medical image applications

-\textbf{Transformers with graphs:} Learning with graphs is a common practice in MIA.
+\textbf{Transformers with graphs.} Learning with graphs is a common practice in MIA.
 The core concept of graph learning is to learn a compact representation of each sample (e.g., embeddings) while preserving the intrinsic inter-sample relationships via the data graph \cite{Graph-Representation-Learning-Survey}.
 As an attention-based network, Transformer is suitable to operate on graph data, including aggregating the node features and calculating the node relationships.

 In the field of network neuroscience, the brain network is modeled as a graph where each node denotes an anatomical region of interest (ROI) and the edge connecting two nodes encodes their interaction (e.g., neural firing).
 Brain graphs play an important role in advancing our understanding of the brain as highly interconnected system in both health and disease \cite{Brain-Network-Analysis-liu2017complex,Bessadok2021}.
 The work from Kim \etal \cite{GraphLearning-DynamicGraph-kim2021learning} leveraged the dynamic characteristics of the functional connectivity (FC) network by incorporating dynamic features into a compact brain graph representation.
 Specifically, they proposed the Spatio-Temporal Attention Graph Isomorphism Network (STAGIN) for learning the dynamic graph representation of the brain connectome with spatio-temporal attention.
 The GNN is used to extract graph-level representations for the functional brain connectome at each timestep.
 At last, the model uses the Transformer encoder to obtain the final representation of a sequence of dynamic graphs.
 In detail, they concatenated encoded timestamp with node features to embed temporal information.
 They claimed that the use of the Transformer not only improved the classification performance, but also improved the spatial-temporal interpretability.
+Such methods have validated the power of Transformers in mining both features and relationships for complex graphs, which draws more attention to this methodology.

+We conclude the Transformers for medical image classification tasks as follows: \begin{itemize} \item Transformers have achieved comparable or better performance in most tasks compared with CNNs. \item Transformers are hungry for large-scale datasets, which somewhat limits their applicability, especially in the medical image analysis field.
+Pretraining could be an alternative solution to alleviate this problem. \item The computation burden is high when training Transformers on large images.
+Hence, reducing the model complexity and developing light-weight models are key factors to improve their efficiency. \item Hybrid Transformers gained increasing attention as they have benefited from both sides of conventional networks (\ie, CNNs and GNNs) and Transformers. \end{itemize}